Emory-Melody/awesome-epidemic-modeling-papers/README.md

 ![PRs Welcome](https://img.shields.io/badge/PRs-Welcome-green) [![Awesome](https://awesome.re/badge.svg)](https://awesome.re) ![Stars](https://img.shields.io/github/stars/Emory-Melody/awesome-epidemic-modeling-papers?color=yellow)

-📢📢📢 This repository keeps track of the latest papers on epidemic modeling with deep learning methods.
+📢📢📢 [KDD 2024] This repository keeps track of the latest papers on epidemic modeling with deep learning methods.
 We categorize them based on individual tasks.

 If you want to add new entries, please make PRs with the same format.